 Being mainly off-road it is suitable and safe for people of all ages and abilities.
 The slight gradients and sloped accesses make the trail available to most mobility scooters and wheelchairs.

-Further information about the wildlife, nature and places/attractions that can be found along the Trail, together with a handy map and up-to-date details view or download our Cuckoo Trail Leaflet
+Further information about the wildlife, nature and places/attractions that can be found along the Trail, together with a handy map and up-to-date details.
+Email the Wellbeing team for a copy of the Cuckoo Trail leaflet.

 Bike rental is available at Horam – check out CountryBikes website for details.